anicalymus/PairMe/README.md

 PairMe
-An app that gives you suggestions for food and wine pairings.
+An app that gives you suggestions for food and wine pairings, using LCBO's API.